ElkonLab/scGWAS/vignettes/all.md

                 covariate.files.dir.path = "cov_panc", out.dir = "T2D", magma.path = ".")
 ```

-Last, extract the cell scores from MAGMA’s output, namely the
+Last, we use *get\_scores* to extract the cell scores from MAGMA’s
-t-statistics.
+output, namely the t-statistics. *gsa.files.path* gets the path to the
+output files of the previews step.

 ``` r
 cs.pan.t2d <- get_scores(gsa.files.path = "T2D", cors = 20)